thoas/picfit/README.rst

 Formats
 =======

-picfit currently supports the following formats:
+picfit currently supports the following image formats:

 - ``image/jpeg`` with the keyword ``jpg`` or ``jpeg``
 - ``image/png`` with the keyword ``png``